-This statement which was approved by the Mainstream Renewable Power Board of Directors on 18 June 2019 is made in accordance with section 54 of the Modern Slavery Act 2015 and sets out the steps that Mainstream is committed to taking to combat slavery and human trafficking in our business and supply chain.
+This statement which was approved by the Mainstream Renewable Power Board of Directors on 9 June 2020 is made in accordance with section 54 of the Modern Slavery Act 2015 and sets out the steps that Mainstream is committed to taking to combat slavery and human trafficking in our business and supply chain.

 Mainstream is a global company operating in the renewable energy sector with its primary business being the development of large-scale wind and solar power projects.
 Mainstream Renewable Power Ltd is an Irish company with its head office in Dublin and is the ultimate parent company of the Mainstream group.
-The Mainstream group has over 200 employees worldwide and operates in Europe, North and South America, Africa and Asia.
+The Mainstream group has over 250 employees worldwide and operates in Europe, North and South America, Africa and Asia.

 Mainstream’s business model is to develop renewable energy projects in growth markets and we offer the capability of managing these projects through the construction phase and into commercial operation.
-We work with a broad range of suppliers including turbine manufactures, EPC contractors, balance of plant engineering services, specialist electrical equipment suppliers and installers and construction contractors, as well as technical and information service providers to all of our offices worldwide.
+We work with a broad range of suppliers including turbine manufacturers, EPC contractors, balance of plant engineering services, specialist electrical equipment suppliers and installers and construction contractors, as well as technical and information service providers to all of our offices worldwide.

 Mainstream is firmly committed to a zero-tolerance approach to all forms of modern slavery and we will continue to demonstrate this commitment in all aspects of our business in the forthcoming financial year.